finos/community/docs/governance/Software-Projects/Security-Vulnerabilities-Responsible-Disclosure-Policy.md

 1. Discretion for new and ongoing development activity around undisclosed security vulnerabilities
 2. Transparency and guidance around security vulnerabilities that have been identified, patched and released as new versions

-We have step-by-step guides on [how contributors can manage security vulnerabilities](#for-finos-open-source-contributors) and [how anyone can privately submit an undisclosed security vulnerability](#for-finos-open-source-consumers) to a FINOS project.
+It includes step-by-step guides on [how contributors can manage security vulnerabilities](#for-finos-open-source-contributors) and [how anyone can privately submit an undisclosed security vulnerability](#for-finos-open-source-consumers) to a FINOS project.

 ## What are Common Vulnerabilities and Exposures
 The **Common Vulnerabilities and Exposures** (or [CVE](https://cve.mitre.org/cve/)) is a dictionary that provides definitions for publicly disclosed cybersecurity [vulnerabilities](https://cve.mitre.org/about/terminology.html#vulnerability) and [exposures](https://cve.mitre.org/about/terminology.html#exposure), although the term is normally used to identify CVE entries; each entry is comprised of an identification number, a description, and at least one public reference, you can check [an example on the cla-bot project](https://github.com/finos/cla-bot/issues/157).
 Please note that the term security vulnerability also comprises undisclosed ones, as opposed to CVEs, which only refer to publicly disclosed entries.

-## For FINOS Open Source Consumers
+> [!IMPORTANT]

-**IMPORTANT!** No information should be made public about the vulnerability until it is formally announced at the end of this process.
+> No information should be made public about the vulnerability until it is formally announced at the end of this process.
 Do NOT create a GitHub Issue to track the vulnerability, since that will make the issue public.
 Commit messages should not make ANY reference to the security nature of the commit.

-### Reporting a Vulnerability
+## Reporting a Vulnerability

 In order to report a vulnerability in a FINOS project, follow these steps: